zYxDevs/AutoProtecc-Userbot/readme.md

    Required Vars:
        API_ID - Get these values from my.telegram.org
        API_HASH - Get these values from my.telegram.org
-       STRING_SESSION - Get this from Repl
+       STRING_SESSION - Get this from Replit
-   Optional Vars:
-       DELAY - Time delay in seconds so that it does not seep suspecious.
-Default = 3s.
-Type 0 if you dont want any delay at all.
 ```